Top 11 Mysterious Ghost Ships and Haunted Stories of the Maritime World

 Top 10 Mysterious Ships Infographics

-The SS Ourang Medan
+4. The SS Ourang Medan

-In 1947, while passing through the Strait of Malacca, two American ships went off on a rescue mission after receiving a distress call from Ourang Medan.
+In 1947, while passing through the Strait of Malacca, two American ships went on a rescue mission after receiving a distress call from Ourang Medan.

 The caller claimed to be a crewmember and conveyed the message of the death of everyone else on board.
 His words weirdly ended with “I die”.
-The rescuers found the ship unharmed, but the entire crew, including the dog, dead with terrified faces and expressions.
+The rescuers found the ship unharmed, but the entire crew, including the dog, was dead with terrified faces and expressions.

-Before the further investigation, the abandoned ship caught fire and exploded.
+Before further investigation, the abandoned ship caught fire and exploded.
 The probable reason could be over-exposure to nitroglycerin, which it was carrying illegally.
 The other mystery revolves around the story of paranormal activities and alien invasion.

-The Carroll A. Deering
+5. The Carroll A. Deering

 This ship ran aground in the notorious Diamond Shoals near Cape Hatteras, North Carolina, in 1921, where it was stuck for several days before any rescue team could arrive.
-After unloading a coal shipment, the vessel was travelling from Rio de Janeiro back to Norfolk, Virginia.
+After unloading a coal shipment, the vessel was travelling from Rio de Janeiro to Norfolk, Virginia.

 Later, the Coast Guard found that the navigational equipment, logbook and two lifeboats were missing from the abandoned ship, otherwise undamaged.

-Investigation showed that a few other ships had also disappeared under mysterious circumstances around the same time, which could be the pirates’ barbarity, crew mutiny, or extraterrestrial activity around the infamous Bermuda triangle.
+Investigation showed that a few other ships had also disappeared under mysterious circumstances around the same time, which could be the pirates’ barbarity, crew mutiny, or extraterrestrial activity around the infamous Bermuda Triangle.

 6. The SS Baychimo